 - Foot callus softener/remover.
 Rub several drops of orange oil into the affected area prior to putting on your socks and shoes.

 - Skin anti-aging.
 Orange oil helps promote the production of collagen in the skin.
 It also helps the body detoxify, increases circulation, and improves skin tone and texture.
 Add a drop to skin care products such as toner and/or moisturizer to improve skin appearance and decrease the signs of aging.

 Lemon Essential Oil

 - In your cooking.
 Lemon oil is one of the most popular essential oils to cook with.
 Add a drop or two of lemon oil (or any citrus oil) to cake batter, muffin batter, seafood dishes, salad dressings, or any dish where lemon zest is required.

 - For spot-free dishes.
 Add a drop of lemon oil to your automatic dishwasher soap.
 Run the cycle and enjoy spot-free dishes and a cleaner dishwasher.

 - Add shelf life to fruit and vegetables.
 Fill a bowl or small bucket with cold water, add two drops of lemon oil and drench your fruit and/or vegetables in the water to preserve their shelf life.
 Best to do this before refrigerating.

 - Diffuse lemon for health.
-Diffuse lemon oil (see #2 above) to kill airborne bacteria.
-Research carried out by Dr. Jean Valnet shows that diffused lemon oil can rapidly kill off the bacteria that causes meningococcal infections, typhoid fever, staph infections, pneumonia, diptheria, and tuberculosis.
+Diffuse lemon oil (see #2 above) to help kill airborne bacteria.
+Research carried out by Dr. Jean Valnet (co-author of the book The Practice of Aromatherapy: A Classic Compendium of Plant Medicines and Their Healing Properties) shows that diffused lemon oil can rapidly kill off the bacteria that causes meningococcal infections, typhoid fever, staph infections, pneumonia, diphtheria, and tuberculosis.